Wednesday, December 20, 2023

 Wes Streeting, Shadow Secretary of State for Health and Social Care, has said that one of the first pieces of legislation he would bring forward in government would be on reforming the Mental Health Act (MHA) (see Guardian article).
 The current government did not include reform of the MHA in the King’s Speech for the current parliamentary session (see eg. Community Care article).

 Reforms need to be taken forward in line with the Parliamentary Scrutiny Committee recommendations (see previous post) and recent WHO/OHCHR guidance (see another previous post).
-The Centre for Mental Health has produced a helpful document on A Mental Health Act Commissioner for England, a new role proposed by the Scrutiny Committee.
+The Centre for Mental Health has produced a helpful document on A Mental Health Commissioner for England, a new role proposed by the Scrutiny Committee.
 I would like to see the opportunity taken, in the time available before legislation comes back again to parliament, to consider further:-

 • prohibiting civil detentions to secure facilities